This article will touch on motor vehicle fuels and how changes effect our vintage motorcycles.

 The use of ethyl alcohol mixed with petrol up to concentration of 10% (E10) has been common practice in the USA since the fuel crisis of the 1970’s.
 This blend is now available in Australia and increasing supply throughout Europe.
 Higher concentrations, of 22% to 85% (E22 to E85), are used in Brazil and the latest trend has been for vehicle manufacturers to develop Flexible Fuel Vehicles (FFV’s).

 These FFV’s and South American vehicles have all been specifically designed to accommodate the use of these high concentrations of ethanol.
+We don’t recommend use of over 10% ethanol fuel in vehicles not designed for it.
+Damage to plastic and rubber components could result in a fire hazard.

 In the United States the concentration of ethanol in pump gasoline is governed by the EPA and the Renewable Fuel Standard.

 Established by Congress as an amendment to the Clean Air Act, the Renewable Fuel Standard (RFS) mandates that U.S. transportation fuels contain a minimum volume of biofuel.
-The term blend wall is where we need to pay attention.
+The term “blend wall” is where we need to pay attention.
 The “blend wall” is a term used to describe the upper limit to the total amount of ethanol that can be blended into U.S. gasoline and still maintain automobile performance and comply with the Clean Air Act.
 The blend wall ethanol content is generally limited to 10% (E10).

 Advantages and Disadvantages